Welding and Joining Technology

 Learning Format

-Students can enter a Welding and Joining Technology program any semester — because when you are ready to start on the path to a new career and change your life, there’s no reason to wait.
+Students can enter a Welding and Joining Technology program any semester — because when you’re ready to start on your path towards a new career and change your life, there’s no reason to wait.

 Classes are offered in a variety of formats: on campus, blended, online asynchronous, and synchronous technology.